Lebo M: The Lion King

 Morake wrote and sang the opening Zulu chant at the beginning of Disney's The Lion King, for which he was sought by Zimmer.
 He also contributed to the sequel to the film's soundtrack, Rhythm of the Pride Lands, and the film's direct-to-video sequel The Lion King II: Simba's Pride.

 The duo composed so much music that Disney approved an additional soundtrack album, Rhythm of the Pride Lands, containing extra compositions.
 The Lion King's original soundtrack, with the compositions that had made the cut for the theatrical release, earned the two composers a Grammy Award, and Zimmer won an Academy Award for Best Original Score.
 Morake also helped score The Lion King's stage musical, creating new music and adding pieces from Rhythm of the Pride Lands.
 The musical was nominated for Best Original Score at the 52nd Tony Awards in 1998.

 He founded the Lebo M Foundation and Till Dawn Entertainment.

-On 23 July 2019, Morake performed"'Circle of Life" and "He Lives in You" at the opening ceremony of the 24th World Scout Jamboree.
+On 23 July 2019, Morake performed "Circle of Life" and "He Lives in You" at the opening ceremony of the 24th World Scout Jamboree.

 In April 2024, it was announced that Lebo M would join the music team for Mufasa: The Lion King, providing additional music alongside the film's songwriter, Lin-Manuel Miranda.

+In 2026 Morake sued comedian Learnmore Jonasi for 27 million dollars, for making a joke about the lyrics of 'The circle of life'.

+After Morake dropped the suit, Jonasi’s legal team filed a motion under California’s anti-SLAPP statute.
+As a result, Morake was ordered to pay Jonasi's legal fees, totaling $40,000 as compensation for his legal expenses.